Onboarding and Succession Overview

 Getting new employees up and running quickly drives productivity.
 Likewise, saying farewell properly drives assurance in the security of your business's systems and accounts.
 Whether your business leans towards consolidation and centralization, or prefers a flexible and dynamic environment, Bitwarden fits your needs.

-This guide covers the Bitwarden approach to onboarding and succession planning for users in your Organization, starting with our approach to the relationship between users and Organizations, then covering the simplest use-cases for Onboarding and Offboarding, and finally and moving on to the levers and options at your disposal to fit Bitwarden to your needs.
+This guide covers the Bitwarden approach to onboarding and succession planning for members of your organization, starting with our approach to the relationship between members and organizations, then covering the simplest use-cases for onboarding and offboarding, and finally and moving on to the levers and options at your disposal to fit Bitwarden to your needs.

 The Bitwarden vision is to imagine a world where no one gets hacked.
 We carry this forward in our mission to help individuals and companies manage their sensitive information easily and securely.
 Bitwarden believes that:

 Basic password management for individuals can and should be free.
 We provide just that, a basic free account for individuals.

 Individuals and families should take an active role in their security using TOTPs, emergency access, and other supporting security features.